seanhussey/weekly_builder/README.markdown

 The event model only requires 2 attributes: starts_at:datetime and ends_at:datetime to calculate width and position on the calendar.
 In my demo app I ask the user for one date/time (starts_at) and estimated time to complete (for example 2hrs), it then calculates ends_at after it is submitted.

 UPDATE: Added a truncate_width method so that long event names are truncated in proportion to the width of the event, this is passed through the week block with |truncate|.
+UPDATE: Added option so that timeslots are clickable

 ### Options available:

 * `:include_24_hours`:
   Default hours are 6am-8pm, if this set as "true" then an option to switch to a 24-hour schedule appears at the bottom

+### Options availalble for week:
+* `:clickable_hours`:
+  Setting clickable_hours to true enables the timeslots to be clicked to create new event

 Copyright (c) 2009 Dan McGrady http://dmix.ca, released under the MIT license